link1905/system-design-101/content/docs/web-service/microservice.md

 because network calls are not supposed to match the efficiency of native calls.

 {{< callout type="info" >}}
-Honestly, I’m not a big fan of Microservice, and I know many developers feel the same.
+Honestly, I’m not a big fan of **Microservice**, and I know many developers feel the same.
 Once data leaves my service and travels over the network, it opens the door to a host of unpredictable issues that eat up my time and energy.

-That said, I dislike working with lots of people even more.
+That said, I dislike working with plenty of people even more.
 When something breaks, I often have no idea who to turn to for answers.
 And worse, I keep getting pulled into questions and problems that aren’t even part of my scope.
 {{< /callout >}}